Engaging with LDAC

 What kind of legislative proposals should be referred to LDAC?

-Signficant or complicated legislative proposals should be referred to LDAC for consultation.
+A legislative proposal should definitely be referred to LDAC if the proposal:

 Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's External Subcommittee.
 In appropriate cases, the External Subcommittee may make submissions to select committees.